How Much Does It Cost To Apply For U.S. Citizenship?

 For residents of the 48 contiguous States and U.S. Territories, the annual income should be between $19,410 to $25,520 for one household member.
 The amount increases by $6,720 with every additional household member.

-For residents of Hawai, the household income should range between $22,020 to $ 29,360 for one household member.
+For residents of Hawai, the household income should range from $22,020 to $ 29,360 for one household member.
 The amount increases by $7,725 for every additional household member.

 How To Request For Citizenship Fees Reduction